Measuring User Experience with Web Vitals

 While gathering Web Vitals data is important, you still need visibility of that data across all your projects.
-With our new Quick Trace feature, you’re able to easily navigate between errors and performance issues via a mini-map.
+With our new Trace Navigator, you’re able to easily navigate between errors and performance issues via a mini-map.
 And our Trace View gives you a waterfall visualization across all your transaction times, so you can see what project is responsible for the most problems.
 With it, you’re able to see dependencies of any given trace in a single view as well as what projects they live in.

 For some, Web Vitals represents an inconvenient data hoop that their code has to jump through.
 For others — and hopefully, you — Web Vitals is an opportunity to distinguish yourself in the marketplace, as less than 15% of sites are optimized well enough to pass a Core Web Vitals assessment.
 It’s the metric that can be the difference between your customer buying — or bouncing.